mishoo/UglifyJS/README.md

 ### Variables
-In current version you can set any type which you want, frankly speaking is not good..
+You can set any type which you want in current version , to tell you the truth it's not so good.
 In future we will have static typing.

 	var num = 1;           // valid JavaScript
 	int i, j = 3;